d22yan/FYDP-2015-010/README.md

     guide with additional information if necessary.

 For now just try to take a look through my code and the AngularJS docs to get a feel for the overall structure of the
     app.
-I have only the Telehash user id generation and user info saving/loading from local storage implemented so far.
 We can meet sometime in the near future to discuss the code and divide work for later stages of the project.

 ### Learning Resources:

 * Taking a look at some [free books](http://resrc.io/list/10/list-of-free-programming-books/#javascript) to brush up on the basics of JS and Angular is always a good idea.
-This [one](http://jstherightway.org/) is a great quick reference.
 * [CodeSchool](https://www.codeschool.com/) has some nice interactive courses on web development in general, and on AngularJS and Javascript.
 * Here's a nice article on
     [Javascript Promises](http://strongloop.com/strongblog/promises-in-node-js-with-q-an-alternative-to-callbacks/) and
     their implementation in Angular in the form of the $q service.

+My personal reading commendations:

+    * [JS: The Right Way](http://jstherightway.org/), great quick overview/reference.
+    * [Idiomatic.js](https://github.com/rwaldron/idiomatic.js), describes coding conventions and best practices.
+    * [A Baseline for Front-End Developers](http://rmurphey.com/blog/2012/04/12/a-baseline-for-front-end-developers/), concepts, tools and workflows for efficent front-end development.
+    * [Eloquent JavaScript](http://eloquentjavascript.net/), my favorite "full" JS book, there's a version 2 as a work in progress [here](https://github.com/marijnh/Eloquent-JavaScript).

 If you come across anything else you found useful for learning, please share it here.